Hugh Thompson Jr.: Mỹ Lai massacre intervention

-The child, Do Ba, was pulled from the irrigation ditch and after failing to find any more survivors, Thompson's crew transported the child to a hospital in Quảng Ngãi.
+Do Ba was pulled from the irrigation ditch and after failing to find any more survivors, Thompson's crew transported the child to the ARVN hospital in Quảng Ngãi where he left the child under the care of a nun.
 After transporting the child to the hospital, Thompson flew to the Task Force Barker headquarters (Landing Zone Dottie), and angrily reported the massacre to his superiors.
 His report quickly reached Lieutenant Colonel Frank Barker, the operation's overall commander.
 Barker immediately radioed ground forces to cease the "killings".
 After the helicopter was refueled, Thompson's crew returned to the village to ensure that no more civilians were being murdered and that the wounded were evacuated.